 Since they’re meant to pitch the customer on your products/services, they tend to be more long-form than the other landing pages on this list.
-You want the customer to have all the information they need before clicking your “buy now” button.
+You want the customer to have all the necessary information before clicking your “buy now” button.

 Squeeze Landing Pages

 Squeeze landing pages are primarily used to capture a site visitor’s email address.
-This helps you build your email lists and get more out of the organic traffic to your website.
+This landing page helps you build your email lists and increase organic traffic to your website.

-These include compelling headlines, a bit of detail on your offer, a call to action, and a field for them to type in their email address.
+These include compelling headlines, details on your offer, a call to action, and a field for them to type in their email address.

 Lead Capture Landing Pages

 Consider these the “Goldilocks” of landing pages.
-Lead capture pages are intended to be somewhere between a squeeze page and a sales page.
+Lead capture pages are intended to be between squeeze and sales pages.

 These include a lead capture form to help you gather as much information about the client as just a standard email.

-Keep in mind that if you’re going to ask for more contact info, you need to incentivize them with more content, such as a long-form PDF solving their biggest pain point.
+Keep in mind that if you’re going to ask for more contact info, you need to incentivize them with more content, such as a long-form PDF solving their most significant pain point.

 Thank You Landing Pages

-This is the page that, as the name would suggest, thanks the customer for their participation.
-You might be thanking them for filling out a contact form, downloading a document, or even making a purchase!
+As the name would suggest, this is the page that thanks the customer for their participation.
+You might be thanking them for filling out a contact form, downloading a document, or making a purchase!

 For example, you could thank them for subscribing to your email list, then encourage them to read an article on your blog or purchase a product.

 As you can see, that defines clear next steps for the client.
-Since they already took the time to take an action (which you’re thanking them for), it’s likely that they’ll listen to your next call to action as well.
+Since they already took the time to take action (which you’re thanking them for), they’ll likely listen to your next call to action.

 How to Create a Landing Page That Converts: Be Intentional

-Now that you have seen an in-depth answer to the question of, “What is a landing page?”, be sure to use this information to your advantage.
+Now that you have seen an in-depth answer to the question, “What is a landing page?” be sure to use this information to your advantage.

 Take the time to read this article for more information on the top benefits of automating your sales process and scaling your growth.
-To get started, please be sure to call us at 631-730-8285 and we will be happy to assist you further.
+Then, to get started, please call us at 631-730-8285, and we will be happy to assist you further.